Critical and Visual Studies, BA

 The Critical and Visual Studies program will offer students:

 - The Departmental Speaker Series, which brings renowned scholars and intellectuals to Pratt and gives our students the opportunity to meet and interact with them.
-Past speakers have included: Manthia Diawara, Coco Fusco, Licia Fiol-Matta, Leticia Alvarado & Nao Bustamante, Frances Negrón-Muntaner, Gayatri Gopinath, Subhankar Banerjee, Cecilia Vicuña, T.J.
-Demos, J. Kēhaulani Kauanui, Jaskiran Dhillon, Julietta Singh, Roderick Ferguson, Jasbir K. Puar, Arjun Appadurai, Jack Halberstam, Lisa Duggan, Alain Badiou, Robin Blackburn, Susan Buck-Morss, Tina Campt, Simon Critchley, Vijay Prashad, Gina Dent, Robert Gooding-Williams, Saidiya Hartmam, Randy Martin, Gyan Prakash, Vicente Rafael, Martha Rosler, Sukhdev Sandhu, Michael Taussig, and Ruthie Gilmore.
+Past speakers have included: Randy Martin (who as Chair of SS&CS laid the foundation of the major), Manthia Diawara, Coco Fusco, Licia Fiol-Matta, Leticia Alvarado & Nao Bustamante, Nona Sheppard, Frances Negrón-Muntaner, Gayatri Gopinath, Franco “Bifo” Berardi, Subhankar Banerjee, Cecilia Vicuña, T.J.
+Demos, J. Kēhaulani Kauanui, Jaskiran Dhillon, Julietta Singh, Roderick Ferguson, Jasbir K. Puar, Arjun Appadurai, Jack Halberstam, Lisa Duggan, Alain Badiou, Tina Campt, Simon Critchley, Vijay Prashad, Gina Dent, Robert Gooding-Williams, Saidiya Hartmam, David Harvey, Gyan Prakash Vicente Rafael, Martha Rosler, Sukhdev Sandhu, Michael Taussig, and Ruthie Gilmore.

-- The Scholar-in-Residence Program, which brings a major contemporary thinker or artist to campus for an extended residency.
-Past scholars-in-residence have included Partha Chatterjee, Stanley Aronowitz, Patricia Clough, Juan Cole, Susan Meiselas, Avery Gordon and Laura Mulvey.
+- The Scholar-in-Residence Program has brought major scholars to to the department for extended lecture/discussion series.
+Past scholars-in-residence have included Partha Chatterjee, Stanley Aronowitz, Patricia Clough, Juan Cole, Susan Meiselas, Avery Gordon, Robin Blackburn, Susan Buck-Morss, and Laura Mulvey.

 The First Year: Foundation